 On his twitter account, Sheikh Mohammed bin Rashid Al Maktoum, the UAE’s prime minister, vice-president and Ruler of Dubai, commend the ranking.

-“It’s great to see the rapid progress for the UAE from the 6th to the 1st place over the period of one year only.
+“It is great to see the fast progress for the United Arab Emirates from the 6th to the 1st place over the period of one year only.
 The people’s trust in the govt is a result of the leadership closeness to them and attending to their needs and demands.”

-Edelman said on its website that “trust is an asset that enterprises must understand and properly manage in order to be successful in today’s complex operating environment.”
+Edelman said on its website that “trust is an asset that businesses must comprehend and run properly to be able to be successful in the present multifaceted operating setting.”

 Edelman said trust declined over the last year, due in large part to declines in trust of government in many countries.